 Best places to drop anchor

 Travelling by boat means you can explore Mallorca’s hidden treasures, difficult to access by car or even foot.
-All along the 554km of coastline you'll find coves offering tranquil areas where you can throw down the anchor for the day and have a swim in the clear blue seas.
+All along the 555km of coastline you'll find coves offering tranquil areas where you can throw down the anchor for the day and have a swim in the clear blue seas.
 Whilst some larger coves allow night anchorage during good weather conditions please note that conditions can change quickly at night time, so you must be aware that you may need to move.

 Just up the coast from Port d'Andratx lies the charming, quieter resort of Sant Elm.
 There are a few restaurants and some of the island's best hiking trails with some amazing views over to the Natural Park of Sa Dragonera, a small island protected from development.
-It's possible to drop anchor around Sant Elm and mooring buoys can be found opposite Es Geperut, which one of the largest beaches in the area and partially sheltered by Pantaleu islet.
-The waters here are fairly deep which allows bigger yachts to moor here too but it is recommended to reserve a buoy in advance.
+It's possible to drop anchor around Sant Elm and mooring buoys can be found opposite Es Geperut, which is one of the largest beaches in the area and partially sheltered by Pantaleu islet.
+The waters are fairly deep which allows bigger yachts to moor here too but it's recommended to reserve a buoy in advance.
 There are several anchorages on Sa Dragonera, if the weather is stable you can anchor in Cala Llado and visit the island by tender.
 The visitors centre located here has some interesting displays about the island’s history, vegetation and wildlife.

 Port de Sóller

-Nestled on the north-west coast of the island, near Port de Pollença, Cala Bóquer is only accessible by foot or boat, making it a very quiet and peaceful spot.
+Nestled on the north-west coast of the island near Port de Pollença, Cala Bóquer is only accessible by foot or boat making it a very quiet and peaceful spot.
 It has clear waters which are ideal for swimming and snorkelling, there are also crabs hiding within the nooks and crannies of the rocks.
-Other attractions in this area include historical sites like the Roman city of ‘Bochoris’ where traces of the Roman town wall and its entrance gates remain.
+Other attractions in this area include historical sites like the Roman city of ‘Bochoris’ where traces of the ancient town wall and its entrance gates remain.
 It's well worth dropping anchor here but be aware that some areas can be very shallow and there are areas of rocks around the cala, so do not anchor too close to the shore.

 This popular beach is one of the most northerly points in Mallorca just up from Port de Pollença.
 The natural sandy beach is lined with luxury hotels, bars and restaurants whilst the water is ideal for swimming thanks to the crystal clear blue seas.
 There are plenty of mooring buoys in this area due to its popularity but there is also space to anchor in the neighbouring area.
-The sandy ground has a depth of around five to three metres except for the area around the small island of Illa de Formentor where it is only one metre.
+The sandy ground has a depth of around three to five metres except for the area around the small island of Illa de Formentor where it is only one metre.

 Cala Moltó & Cala Agulla

 Cala Moltó and Cala Agulla are two bays in the north-east, near Cala Ratjada.
-Cala Moltó is the favourite place to anchor, overlooked by the 300m Son Jaumell hill, it allows night anchorage if weather permits.
+Cala Moltó is the favourite place to anchor, overlooked by the 300m Son Jaumell Hill, it allows night anchorage if weather permits.
 It's ideal for sunbathing without tan lines as this clothing-optional beach offers a quiet and undisturbed spot in the sun.
-There is also a horse riding centre nearby where people travel from all over the island to go for a hack along some of the amazing trails this area has to offer.
+There is also a horse riding centre nearby where people travel from all over the island to go for a hack along some of the renowned trails this area has to offer.
 Cala Agulla has some beach bars, hotels and evening concerts which offer the perfect excuse to stretch the legs for an evening away from the boat.
 Anchoring in these bays is easy as the water is clear and the bottom mostly sand.